ckan/ckan/doc/oranization_group_auth.rst

 `````````````````````````````````````````````

 * **Organization admins and editors** can see an organization's private
   datasets.
-They should be able to see them in thier organazations search results
+They should be able to see them in thier organization's search
-  and have a facet of public/private so they can filter by them.
+  results and have a facet of public/private so they can filter by them.
 * **Organization admins and editors** can create new datasets that belong to
   the organization, and choose whether they are public or private.
 * **Organization admins and editors** can edit all datasets belonging to the